HariniMuruganantham/LogSentinel/README.md

 ## 🧠 Overview

-**AiOps Log Anomaly Detective** is a full-stack AIOps project that simulates a microservice environment, ingests service logs into AWS CloudWatch (via LocalStack), detects anomalies using an Isolation Forest model, and generates human-readable incident reports using GPT-4o-mini.
+**LogSentinel** is a full-stack AIOps project that simulates a microservice environment, ingests service logs into AWS CloudWatch (via LocalStack), detects anomalies using an Isolation Forest model, and generates human-readable incident reports using GPT-4o-mini.

 Built as a portfolio project to demonstrate real-world DevOps and MLOps skills — containerisation, cloud-native observability, and AI-driven alerting — all running locally with production-grade tooling.

 > **Why this project?** Most anomaly detection demos are Jupyter notebooks.
-This one ships with Docker Compose, LocalStack CloudWatch integration, EC2 instance seeding, and a live React dashboard — the way it would actually be built on the job.
+LogSentinel ships with Docker Compose, LocalStack CloudWatch integration, EC2 instance seeding, and a live React dashboard — the way it would actually be built on the job.

 ---